-"However, I have opposed Israel's policy towards the Occupied Territories for some years and disagree with the position of the Board in its unqualified support of Israel today, the context in which these remarks were made."
+"However, I have opposed Israel's policy towards the Occupied Territories for some years and disagree with the position of the Board in its unqualified support of Israel today, the context in which these remarks were made [its attack on Gaza]."

 Edward McMillan-Scott is a former MEP for Yorkshire & Humber and Vice-President of the European Parliament for Democracy & Human Rights.
 A relative of T E Lawrence ('of Arabia') he was a regular visitor to the Middle East and champions the cause of Arab democracy.
 He chaired the largest-ever observer missions by MEPs to the Palestine presidential and parliamentary elections in 2005 and 2006.

 Edward wins Human Rights Medal of Honour

 Edward was awarded the Medal of Honour in 2013 by the Venice-based European Inter-University Centre for Human Rights and Democratisation 'in recognition of his lasting efforts in the promotion and protection of human rights'.

 Edward wins Parliament 2012 Outstanding Contribution Award